PEXANE2/azure-docs.tr-tr/articles/azure-sql/managed-instance/failover-group-add-instance-tutorial.md

 1. **Temel bilgiler** sekmesinde, aşağıdaki değerleri seçip **Tamam**' ı seçin.
     1. `VNet-to-VNet` **Bağlantı türü**için seçin.
     1. Açılan listeden aboneliğinizi seçin.
-    1. Açılan kutuda SQL yönetilen örneğiniz için kaynak grubunu seçin.
+    1. Açılan kutuda SQL yönetilen örneği için kaynak grubunu seçin.
-    1. Açılan listeden birincil SQL yönetilen örneğinizin konumunu seçin
+    1. Açılan listeden birincil yönetilen örneğinizin konumunu seçin.
 1. **Ayarlar** sekmesinde, aşağıdaki değerleri seçin veya girin ve sonra **Tamam**' ı seçin:
     1. **İlk sanal ağ geçidi**için, gibi birincil ağ geçidini seçin `Primary-Gateway` .
     1. **İkinci sanal ağ geçidi**için ikincil ağ geçidini (gibi) seçin `Secondary-Gateway` .